cebor/angular-highcharts/README.md

 ref$;
 ```

-Observeable that emits a HighmapsChartObject
+Observeable that emits a Highmaps.Chart

 ## Using Highcharts modules